 In-depth inquiries into developments arising from biological and medical research have been our core activity since we were established in 1991.
-We generally run two in-depth inquiries at a time.

-They have resulted in over 30 detailed reports or publications on a range of bioethics topics, many of which have been influential in informing policy, practice and public debate.
+You can find all of our previous reports or publications on a range of bioethics topics, many of which have been influential in informing policy, practice and public debate.

 Current in-depth inquiries

 What does it mean to ‘live well’ in old age?
 This enormous question is a starting point for our latest inquiry which will explore ethical questions in relation to the role of science and technology in helping people live well in old age.

 THE FUTURE OF AGEING

 All of our completed in-depth inquires are available to read and download via the publications menu.